motrj3/ArchBuild/readme.txt

 This project serves to document my Linux Arch journey.
-It will contain the configuration and scripts I use as well as document any troubleshooting and issues I run into.
 It will be broken down into the following.

 Installation Process